 Patch operating systems.
-Patch or mitigate computers (including network devices) exposed to ‘extreme risk’ security vulnerabilities within 48 hours of the security vulnerability being identified.
-The ACSC has developed guidance to facilitate a risk management approach to applying patches based on the severity and potential business impact of the associated security vulnerabilities.
+Patch or mitigate computers (including network devices) exposed to ‘extreme risk’ vulnerabilities within 48 hours of the vulnerability being identified.
+ASD has developed guidance to facilitate a risk management approach to applying patches based on the severity and potential business impact of the associated vulnerabilities.

 Refer to the implementation guidance provided for mitigation strategy ‘Patch applications’.

 Apply firmware patches, including for network devices such as routers, switches and firewalls, and especially for those devices that are internet-accessible.